octopress/return-tag/README.md

 ## Usage

-Here's a simple example where you can see that it does the same thing as the standard liquid render braces `{{ }}`.
+Here's a simple example where you can see that it does the same thing as the standard liquid render braces.

     {{ site.author }}                  //=> Bobby Tables
     {% return site.author %}           //=> Bobby Tables